ix-56h/VimIDE_config/README.md

 # VimIDE_config

+Just install [vim-plug](https://github.com/junegunn/vim-plug) and mv `.vim` and `.vimrc`.
-Hm... you need vim-plug and run `:PlugInstall`
+Now run `:PlugInstall` and have fun.

+For the list of pluginm use the same command.